Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

-Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>
+**Signal**: <span style="color:darkgreen"><strong>✅ Improving</strong></span>

 - _From 2010 to 2021, the age-standardized YLLs fell from 1,749 → 1,490 per 100k (−15%)._

-Ischemic heart disease (IHD), also called coronary artery disease, is the leading cause of death in the United States and worldwide.
+Ischemic heart disease (IHD) is the leading cause of death in the United States and worldwide.
 It arises when narrowed coronary arteries restrict blood flow to the heart muscle, depriving it of oxygen.
 The condition can remain silent for years but often culminates in heart attacks or chronic heart failure, making it one of the most devastating and costly public health challenges.

-**Key risk contributors (GBD 2021)**
+**Key risk contributors**

-- High systolic blood pressure (94k DALYs in 2021, very strong evidence).
+- High systolic blood pressure (94k DALYs, very strong evidence).
 - Kidney dysfunction (26k DALYS, strong evidence)
 - high LDL cholesterol (66k DALYS, moderate evidence)